Click in a link to be taken to the entry below:

 If a course is scheduled to have a flex exam, students may sit for that exam during any designated flex-exam time slot.
 EXCEPTION: Graduating students typically must finish their exams a day before the exam period ends.

 Students may not sit for a flex exam during a fixed-exam time slot.

 Exams are scheduled Monday-Saturday.
 No exams are scheduled on Sunday.

 - No information of any kind about any exam, including an exam from a prior semester, may be transmitted by any means to students who have not taken that exam.
 This prohibition includes but is not limited to information about the specific content of questions; the number, difficulty and kinds of questions; and general topics included or not included on the exam.

-- Students may discuss exams after the exam period ends, but only with students who have completed the exam.
+- Unless specifically instructed otherwise by an instructor, students may discuss exams after the exam period ends, but only with students who have completed the exam.

-- Designated LL.M. and exchange students are allotted an additional 20 minutes per hour (or fraction thereof) on their exams.
+- The time permitted by an instructor for all exam-takers will be multiplied by 1.334 for designated LL.M. and exchange students (for an extra 20 minutes per exam hour).
 J.D. and non-law students are not eligible for this additional exam time.